 - Provide NASP PREPaRE training for all Cluster Crisis Intervention Team members.
 This twoday workshop addresses crisis prevention, preparedness, response and recovery.
 The PREPaRE curriculum is an evidence-based approach to meeting the mental health needs of students and staff in the aftermath of a crisis. - Section 504 Teams receive ongoing training and support to utilize a team-based approach that develops and implements Section 504 Plans for eligible students with disabilities. - Support system-wide implementation of the online training simulation titled: "At Risk for Educators: Recognize Students in Distress and Connect Them with Help" by Kognito.
 Recommended by the HCPSS Mental Health Task Force and supported by the Board of Education this training assists classroom teachers and other school-based staff in how to recognize warning signs of students experiencing mental health concerns.

-- Staffing changes reflect the addition of a 1.0 Psychologist position for enrollment growth. - Contracted Services, Supplies and Materials, and Other Charges reflect reductions to constrain the budget in light of funding challenges.
+- Professional staffing changes reflect the addition of a 1.0 Psychologist position for enrollment growth. - Funds transferred from Contracted Services to Supplies and Materials for additional testing supplies.